ksu-cs-textbooks/cis300/content/dictionaries/linked-list-impl.md

 least one key less than any given key.
 We can obtain this header cell by initializing the linked list to contain a new cell containing the [default](/stacks-queues/stack-impl#default-value) key-value pair, rather than to **null**.
 Note that because the linked list will always contain at least the header cell, the reference to it should *not* be nullable.

+{{% notice warning %}}

+Setting the data in the header cell to the default key-value pair means that if the key type and/or the value type is a reference type, then it will be **null** in this pair, even if the type isn't nullable.
+There is no way to avoid this, as the only key and value objects that we know of are the default values, which may be **null**.
+However, it doesn't make sense to use **KeyValuePair\<TKey?, TValue?\>** as the type of the data items within the linked list just because of the header cell, whose data we don't intend to use.
+Furthermore, the compiler won't generate a warning when **KeyValuePair\<TKey, TValue\>** is used.
+We should therefore use this latter type, and be sure not to use the data stored in the header cell.
+We should also include a warning of possible null values in a comment when we initialize the header cell.

+{{% /notice %}}

 A method to find the last cell containing a key less than a given key is now straightforward.
 We initialize a variable to the first cell (i.e.,